Academic Program Guide

 Communication (L200X) Prerequisite: None Grade: 9-12

-In this class students explore effective oral and written communication strategies and skills.
-This class is designed to both inform and influence.
+This course is offered in alternating years (see forecasting card for offering).
+In this course students explore effective oral and written communication strategies and skills.
+This course is designed to both inform and influence.
 Students focus on the development of these skills be writing, interpreting and critiquing a range of rhetorical approaches.
 The goal of this course is to increase awareness and confidence in personal communication styles in a variety of settings and purposes, including: informative, persuasive, satirical , editorial and argumentative.
+This course not to replace grade level Language Arts coursework.

 Creative Writing Workshop

-The focus of this writing class is narrative craft: novels, short stories and memoir.
+The focus of this writing course is narrative craft: novels, short stories and memoir.
 Students analyze literary models while practicing with sensory detail, character development, atmosphere, complex sentence structure, creative conventions, tension, and narrative flow.
 Students explore their own practices as writers and learn how to draw inspiration from art, music, personal experience, literature and from the discipline of writing itself.
-This class culminates in publication and may be repeated for credit.
-This class is not intended to replace grade level Language Arts coursework.
+This course culminates in publication and may be repeated for credit.
+This not to replace grade level Language Arts coursework.

 Creative Writing Workshop II